 Singapore Airlines today (22 May) unveiled its new Premium Economy Class seats and the in-flight offerings that customers will enjoy when the new cabin class enters service in August.

 Premium Economy Class will provide an extensive range of food and beverage offerings, which includes the Premium Economy Book the Cook service, enabling advance ordering of a selection of main courses.
-Priority check-in and baggage handling, with a generous baggage allowance of 35kg, will also be offered and members of the KrisFlyer frequent-flyer programme will receive 10% more miles when they fly in Premium Economy Class.
+Priority check-in and baggage handling, with a generous baggage allowance of 35kg, will also be offered and members of the KrisFlyer frequent-flyer program will receive 10% more miles when they fly in Premium Economy Class.

-Premium Economy Class will be progressively introduced on 19 Airbus A380s, 19 Boeing 777-300ERs and the first 20 Airbus A350s.
-It will enter commercial service on 9 August 2015 to Sydney, before being introduced to other destinations such as Beijing, Delhi, Hong Kong, Frankfurt, London, Mumbai, New York, Shanghai, Tokyo and Zurich.
+Premium Economy Class will be progressively introduced on 19 Airbus A380s, 19 Boeing 777-300ERs, and the first 20 Airbus A350s.
+It will enter commercial service on 9 August 2015 to Sydney, before being introduced to other destinations such as Beijing, Delhi, Hong Kong, Frankfurt, London, Mumbai, New York, Shanghai, Tokyo, and Zurich.

 Singapore Airlines says the new cabin class will be ‘a great new way to fly’.
-Maybe not as great as Business class, but for the money, this new and improved Premium Economy on Singapore Airlines will undoubtedly be a good, cost effective choice.
+Maybe not as great as Business class, but for the money, this new and improved Premium Economy on Singapore Airlines will undoubtedly be a good, cost-effective choice.